Authentication Profile Parameters

 • Additional Claims

-Use Additional Claims if the authentication server receiving the request requires claims not listed above.
+Use additional claims if the authentication server receiving the request requires claims not listed above.

 Note:

-Test the authentication profile to ensure the details are valid.
+You can test the authentication profile to ensure the details are valid.
 If the test fails, the display indicates which parameters need correction.

 The access token returned by the authentication server might or might not be in a JWT format.
 For instance, Google's access token is a proprietary encrypted string (not JWT) that only Google can decode.
 In contrast, an ID token (with information on the logged in user) is always in JWT format and even though the payload can be read directly (using for example https://jwt.io/) the authenticity of the information is validated against the signature of JWT.